Half-Life (series): Setting

 The Half-Life franchise has received critical praise for its in-depth fictional universe, including numerous characters who would go on to become well known in the gaming sphere.
 The original Half-Life introduces Gordon Freeman, a theoretical physicist working at the Black Mesa Research Facility who serves as the main silent playable protagonist for the franchise.
 Freeman is hired and put into stasis by the G-Man, an enigmatic and questionable businessman with capabilities and powers beyond any ordinary human being.
 The expansion packs to the original game introduce other protagonists and characters, such as Corporal Adrian Shephard in Half-Life: Opposing Force and Black Mesa security guard Barney Calhoun in Half-Life: Blue Shift (who reappears in the Half-Life 2 games).
 Half-Life 2 and the games following it introduce a new, more focused cast of characters fighting the oppressive Combine Empire.
 This includes Alyx Vance, a prominent member of the Resistance and the daughter of former Black Mesa scientist Eli Vance.
 Alyx is the protagonist of Half-Life: Alyx.

 The games have depicted numerous alien races and creatures, many from the Xen border world.
 Some of the most notable include the Vortigaunts, a highly intelligent alien race that often assists Freeman after he saves them from oppression, and headcrabs, parasitic aliens who latch on to heads and convert humans into mindless zombies, sometimes used as biological weapons.
 Other alien species depicted include antlions, human-sized burrowing insectoids; bullsquids, acid-shooting tentacled predators; and barnacles, ceiling-dwelling amorphous creatures who capture others with their sticky tongue.

+The series' main recurring symbol is the Greek lambda.
+It first appears in Half-Life on Freeman's HEV suit and as the namesake of the Lambda Complex responsible for teleporting Freeman to Xen to shut the portal.
+It reappears in Half-Life 2 as the symbol of the anti-Combine resistance.